coderofsalvation/xrfragment/doc/RFC_XR_Fragments.md

 > when an XR browser updates the human text, a quick scan for nonmatching tags (`@book{nonmatchingbook` e.g.) should be performed and prompt the enduser for deleting them.

-# Broken links
+# Transclusion (broken link) resolution

-There's a soft-mechanism to harden links & prevent broken links in various ways:
+In spirit of Ted Nelson's 'transclusion resolution', there's a soft-mechanism to harden links & prevent broken links in various ways:

 1. defining a different transport protocol (https vs ipfs or DAT) in `src` or `href` values can make a difference
 2. mirroring files on another protocol using errorcodes in `src` or `href` properties